haskell-distributed/distributed-process/tutorials/1ch.md

 {% endhighlight %}

 Note that we've used `receiveWait` this time around to get a message.
-`receiveWait` and similarly named functions can be used with the [`Match`][5] data type to provide a range of advanced message processing capabilities.
+`receiveWait` and similarly named functions can be used with the [`Match` data type][5] to provide a range of advanced message processing capabilities.
 The `match` primitive allows you to construct a "potential message handler" and have it evaluated against received (or incoming) messages.
 Think of a list of `Match`es as the distributed equivalent of a pattern match.
 As with `expect`, if the mailbox does not contain a message that can be matched, the evaluating process will be blocked until a message arrives which _can_ be matched.

 In the _echo server_ above, our first match prints out whatever string it receives.
 If the first message in our mailbox is not a `String`, then our